mikedowd300/apiPrototypeServer/README.md

-Mock Server is an express server that has keeps an array of objects in memory as opposed to a database and, consequently, data does not persist when the server is restarted.
+Mock Server is an express server that keeps an array of objects in memory as opposed to a database.
+This means that the front end can refresh without changing the data, but data does not persist if the server is restarted.

-Mock Server was created for proto-typing any front end application that needs to hit an API but the API has not been created yet.
+Mock Server was created for proto-typing any front end application that needs  an API but the API has not been created yet.

 GETTING STARTED:

--- You musthave Nodejs installed on your machine.
+-- You must have Nodejs installed on your machine.

-Clone the repository and run
+Clone this repository and run

   $ npm install

 to load the express server.
-It will run on port 8090 and listens to will not block request from port 3000.
+It will run on port 8090 and listens to will not block request coming from port 3000.

-If this behavior is not desired, feel free to change the ports to whatever suites your prototype best.
+If this behavior is not desired, feel free to change the ports to whatever best suites your prototype needs.

 -- Once the server is installed you can run it with: